jbcodeforce/tvpt-docs/docs/patterns/cqrs/index.md

 ![6](./images/cqrs-es-error-handling.png)

-The steps for syncronizing changes to the data are:
+The steps for synchronizing changes to the data are:

 1. The write model creates the event and publishes it
 1. The consumer receives the event and extracts its payload